 A time for the Huon river to be as still and reflective as a mirror, for crisp cool mornings and balmy afternoons, and loads of vegetables to be harvested from the vegetable patch, including delicious heritage beetroots for yummy, healthy beetroot dip.

-So here is a favourite beetroot dip recipe, which has evolved over years of experimenting.
-It’s easy, can be frozen in batches, and is great to have as part of a healthy lunch to take to work.
+This recipe is easy, can be frozen in batches, and is great to have as part of a healthy lunch to take to work.
 Beets are rich in antioxidants, can contribute to liver health, and even have anti-inflammatory properties.

 - Half a kilo of beetroot, trimmed and cut into chunks (any colour – red beetroot makes bright pink coloured dip)